InvestigUser/InvestigUser/README.md

 **Key Features:
-**- Multiplatform Support: Analyze accounts across Twitter, WhatsApp, Facebook, Instagram, Telegram, TikTok, and more.
-Direct Username, Email, and Phone Number Searches: Perform multiplatform searches instantly and directly, including account scans via phone numbers for Telegram and WhatsApp.
+**Multiplateforme** : Supporte Twitter, WhatsApp, Facebook, Instagram, Telegram, TikTok, SnapChat…etc **Direct Username, Email, and Phone Number Searches:** Instantly perform multiplatform searches, including phone number scans for Telegram and WhatsApp.
-- Data Retrieval: Access user Login/ID, profile photos, followers, followings, friends lists, and more in seconds.
+**Data Retrieval:** Quickly access Login/ID, profile photos, followers, followings, and friends lists.
-- Automated Screenshots: Take automated screenshots of profiles and posts (e.g., on Twitter and Facebook) for documentation and analysis.
-- Total Discretion: Operates independently of APIs, ensuring opaque and undetectable data collection for platforms.
-- Intuitive Interface: Enjoy a smooth, efficient experience with a user-friendly interface.
-- Regular Updates: Stay ahead with frequent updates.
-Receive prompts to download the latest features and improvements upon app launch.
+**Total Discretion:** Operates without leaving any traces.
+Primarily scans open-source data, ensuring anonymity and leaving no trace.
+InvestigUser does not retain any data from completed scans.
+**Intuitive Use:** Simple and easy-to-use user interface for a smooth and efficient experience.
+**Regular updates :** Receive prompts to download updates when launching the application, if available.
-- Secure & Reliable: Windows Defender–validated, ensuring no malware, cookies, or malicious scripts.
-InvestigUser does not store your requests, guaranteeing anonymity and confidentiality.
+**Reliable Application:** Validated by Windows Defender and scanned with Virus Scan before deployment, this application is guaranteed to be free from malware, cookies, or malicious scripts.
+It does not store or retain any of your queries, ensuring total anonymity and completely confidential use.

 **Download now and discover a new world of information just a click away!
 **